brownsfrib/V2740-WashU/README.md

 ### Waveform-viewer
 - Binary for viewing digitized waveforms online.
 - Binary stored as **waveform-viewer/bin/viewWaveform**.
 The master parent directory has a symlink to this binary called *onlineTrace*.
-- If you run this executable, I suggest do **not** run it on the same DAQ machine, lest you backlog the event building ring buffer.
+- If you run this executable, I suggest you do **not** run it on the same DAQ machine, lest you backlog the event building ring buffer.
 If you do run it on the same DAQ machine that is running the ReadoutShell, do not run it for very long (unless you have allocated a huge ring buffer!)
 - Example usage:
     - Given an event building ringbuffer named **evbout** running over a tcp connection, type:
     - ./onlineTrace tcp://localhost/evbout